-In the aquarium some sinking dried products and small, meaty foods such as live or frozen bloodworm are accepted but not recommended since like most herbivorous fishes they’re likely to suffer internal problems if the diet contains excessive protein.
-Further they have an elongate gut specifically designed to process vegetable matter.
+In the aquarium some sinking dried products and small, meaty foods such as live or frozen bloodworm may be accepted but should only be offered irregularly since the elongate gut is specifically designed to process vegetable matter.

 Behaviour and CompatibilityTop ↑

-Bigger fishes are best omitted entirely although in large set-ups it may be possible to add a few non-predatory, surface-dwelling species.
-The majority of cichlids and other territorial fishes inhabiting the lower reaches should be avoided entirely though.
+Bigger fishes are best omitted entirely although in large set-ups it may be possible to add a few non-predatory, surface-dwelling species, while the majority of cichlids and other territorial fishes inhabiting the lower reaches should be avoided entirely.